Rotherslade: Road access

-The Osborne Hotel
+Osborne Hotel

 From 1892 until the final years of the 20th Century, Rotherslade hosted the Osborne Hotel.
 The famous Impressionist artist, Alfred Sisley, stayed in the Hotel during his honeymoon in 1897.
 While there, he painted at least eleven views around the Bay.
 These included two views of Langland Bay, and six views of Rotherslade Bay from different angles, some in stormy or misty weather.
 He also made three views of the large rock (Storr Rock, then known as Donkey Rock) close to the entrance to the Tor Cave.
 His painting of 'Donkey Rock in the Evening' now belongs to the National Museum of Wales in Cardiff.

 During the 20th century the hotel was often frequented by visiting rugby and cricket teams playing at the St. Helens ground in nearby Swansea.
 The hotel fell on hard times and after it lay derelict for a short period, it was demolished in 2003.
 It was replaced by a large complex of luxury apartments, known as 'The Osborne Apartments', that were completed in 2006.
 A public right-of-way has been maintained from Rotherslade Road, on new steel staging and steps to emerge on the sharp bend in Langland Bay Road.